wpaccessibility/wp-a11y-docs/docs/contribute/documentation.md

 ## The content of the post

-The page [Content kitchen sink](/docs/contribute/content-kitchen-sink/) describes and displays all options for the content, like: markdown, images, videos, code, callouts and how to indicate a different langauge in the text.
+The page [Content kitchen sink](/docs/contribute/content-kitchen-sink/) describes and displays all options for the content, like: markdown, images, videos, code, callouts and how to indicate a different language in the text.

 ## How to start